Richard O'Callaghan

-Richard O'Callaghan (born Richard Brooke, 7 March 1940, London) is an English film, stage and television character actor.
+Richard O'Callaghan (born Richard Brooke; 7 March 1940) is an English character actor.

 He is the son of actors Patricia Hayes and Valentine Brooke, whose stage name was Valentine Rooke.
 As a boy actor he was known as Richard Brooke.
 He has led a versatile career in film, stage and television in a wide range of roles.
-He is best known for his role in the British film Carry On at Your Convenience (1971).
+He is best known for his roles in the bawdy British comedy films Carry On Loving (1970) and Carry On At Your Convenience (1971).

-Personal life

-He is married to the American actress Elizabeth Quinn.

-He is Chairman of the Catholic Association of Performing Arts (UK) (CaAPA) (formerly the Catholic Stage Guild).